beyimjan/shell-whiz/README.md

 New users receive $5 for free to try and test the API during the first 3 months.
 However, it is recommended to upgrade to a paid plan in order to have a more comfortable experience using Shell Whiz.
 This is because the free plan has restrictions on the number of requests allowed per minute.

 ## Upgrading
-To upgrade GitHub Copilot CLI, run the following command:
+To upgrade Shell Whiz, run the following command:
 ```
 $ pip install --upgrade shell-whiz
 ```